Is Uranium Dangerous?

 Depleted uranium also has many uses, such as shielding against radiation.
 It works better than lead due to it high atomic weight and high number of electrons, it does a great job of absorbing beta particles as well as gamma and x-rays, and in a non-radioactive casing it stops alpha particles.
 These shields are used in the medical field, as well as tanks.

-A number of other uses for depleted uranium (U-238) include it being used in conventional weapons as penetrators, like tank shells and other munitions.
+A number of other uses for depleted uranium (U-238) include it being used in conventional weapons as penetrators, like in tank shells and other munitions.
 The military also uses it in their Abrams tank as armor plating.

 What about other uses though?
 Before 1942 they made glass out of uranium which gave it a lovely yet creepy green glow (under black light).
 From this glass they made dishes and marbles (a picture of the marbles I bought is shown above).
 Radioactive fun for people of all ages.
 Although they were and still are radioactive, the glass used wasn’t extremely dangerous as it was in very nominal amounts, similar to the Geiger count reading you’d get from a bunch of bananas (20-40 CPM).
-For safety these were still stopped from manufacturing, but you can still find plates and marbles for sale on sites like Amazon, eBay and in antique stores too.
+For safety these were still stopped from manufacturing, but you can still find plates and marbles for sale on sites like eBay and in antique stores too.

 Want another reason that uranium is useful for us?
 Uranium accounts for 40% of the radioactive heat within the earth.
 Which In turn helps create the magnetic field that protects our planet from cosmic rays.

-I’m sure I’m leaving some uses out, such as it’s also used to date rocks that are more than a million years old, but you get the point.
+I’m sure I’m leaving some uses out, such as the fact that it’s also used to date rocks that are more than a million years old, but you get the point.
 Uranium can actually be very useful in our lives so if you have an interest in it like I do, and are cautious, feel free to purchase your own uranium ore too.